MD2Korg/CerebralCortex-Vagrant/README.md

 The Cerebral Cortex platform can installed and tested on any of the three major platforms: Linux, Mac OS X, and Windows.
 The following instructions will walk you through installing the dependencies necessary to run Cerebral Cortex.

 ## Linux: (Ubuntu 17.10)
-These steps are preformed from the command line and do not need a graphical interface.
+These steps are performed from the command line and do not need a graphical interface.

 1. Install VirtualBox and Vagrant
   ```bash